EI-CoreBioinformatics/mikado/docs/Usage/Compare.rst

   #.
 Concordance of the two annotation at the exonic level (recall, precision, and F1), in two ways:

      * *"stringent"*: only perfect exonic matches are considered.
      * *"lenient"*: in this mode, terminal exons are counted as a match if the **internal** border is matched.
        See the RGASP paper [RGASP]_ for details on the rationale.
   #.
+Concordance of the two annotations in regards with the splice junctions, analysed independently of one another.
+  #.
 Concordance of the two annotations at the intron level.
   #.
-Concordance of the two annotations at the intron chain level - how many intron chains of the reference are found identical in the prediction.
+Concordance of the two annotations at the intron chain level - how many intron chains of the reference are found
+     identical in the prediction.
 Only multiexonic models are considered for this level.
   #.
 Concordance of the two annotations at the transcript level, in three different modes:

      * *"stringent"*: in this mode, only perfect matches are considered.
      * *"95% base F1"*: in this mode, we only count instances where the nucleotide F1 is greater than *95%* and, for multiexonic transcripts, the intron chain is reconstructed perfectly.
      * *"80% base F1"*: in this mode, we only count instances where the nucleotide F1 is greater than *80%* and, for multiexonic transcripts, the intron chain is reconstructed perfectly.

   #.
 Concordance of the two annotations at the gene level, in three different modes:

      * *"stringent"*: in this mode, we consider reference genes for which it was possible to find at least one perfect match for one of its transcripts.
      * *"95% base F1"*: in this mode, we only count instances where the nucleotide F1 is greater than *95%* and, for multiexonic transcripts, the intron chain is reconstructed perfectly.
+The best possible match is considered for this statistic.
      * *"80% base F1"*: in this mode, we only count instances where the nucleotide F1 is greater than *80%* and, for multiexonic transcripts, the intron chain is reconstructed perfectly.
+The best possible match is considered for this statistic.

 In the second section, the file reports how many of the intron chains, monoexonic transcripts and total transcripts in the **reference** were *matched* by at least one *matching* **prediction** transcript.
 Finally, in the third section the file reports the number of missed (present in the reference but not in the prediction) or novel (viceversa - present in the prediction but not in the reference) features.

-.. note:: Please note that a gene might be considered as "found" even if its best match is intronic, on the opposite strand, or not directly overlapping it, or is in the opposite strand (see :ref:`next section <ccodes>`, in particular the *Intronic*, *Fragment* and *No overlap* categories).
+.. note:: Please note that a gene might be considered as "found" even if its best match is intronic, on the opposite strand,
+          or not directly overlapping it, or is in the opposite strand (see :ref:`next section <ccodes>`, in particular the *Intronic*, *Fragment* and *No overlap* categories).

 .. _ccodes: